-In this section we discuss past surveys related to computerbased techniques applied to Cultural Heritage.
+A number of surveys have been presented that relate to the general subject of computer-based techniques applied to Cultural Heritage.
 We draw on these surveys which in some cases treat subsets of what can be considered as analysis, and in some cases treat supersets of issues that include analysis.